Personal-event memory: Reminiscence bump

-Researchers have found that there seems to be a "reminiscence bump" where older adults recall more memories from their adolescence and early adulthood years.
-It seems to researchers that the memories of first-time or novel events during this time stand out in memory later in life.
+Researchers have found that there seems to be a "reminiscence bump" where adults recall more memories from their adolescence and early adulthood years (ages 10-30).
+It is one of the most observed and researched phenomena in the memory research field.
+This "bump" states that memories of first-time or novel events during this specific time period are more easily recalled later in life compared to memories formed before or after the reminiscence bump.
 In other words, memories of a first time personal experience stand out better in the mind than memories of repetition or routine.

-There are multiple hypotheses regarding the high occurrence of memory recall during adolescence and early adulthood; self-image hypothesis, cognitive hypothesis, and cultural life script hypothesis. the self-image hypothesis suggests that memory is heightened for events that happen while a young person is assuming a self-image or life identity.
-The cognitive hypothesis proposes that memory encoding is better during the rapid changes that occur during adolescence and early adulthood.
-The final explanation, cultural life script hypothesis, advocates the idea that there are culturally shared expectations that structure recall.
+There are multiple hypotheses regarding the high occurrence of memory recall during adolescence and early adulthood: self-image hypothesis, cognitive hypothesis, self-narrative, and cultural life script hypothesis.
+The self-image hypothesis suggests that memory is heightened for events that happen while a young person is forming a self-image or identity.
+The cognitive hypothesis proposes that memory encoding is better during the rapid and distinct changes that occur during adolescence and early adulthood, like getting your driver's license or having your first kiss.
+The self-narrative hypotheses is similar to the self-image hypothesis, but it states that self-identity is conceptualized as a narrative about "the self".
+The final explanation, cultural life script hypothesis, hypothesizes that transitional life events occur more frequently during this time period, compared to others.
+Thus, people recall the memories more easily because big life changes, like college or marriage, happen during this time.